Our Values

 Our Base

 We are incredibly fortunate to have found a home in the amazing Future Youth Zone - a pioneering centre that offers an outstanding provision of facilities, services and opportunities to young people in Dagenham.
-All of our storytellers become members of this exceptional organisation and get access to hundreds of opportunities outside of the Write Back project.
+All storytellers in our youth centre based programmes become members of this exceptional organisation and get access to hundreds of opportunities outside of the Write Back project.
 Find out more about their work and how to become a member here.

 Our Supporters

-We are delighted to have been awarded a leadership grant by the prestigious Shackleton Foundation and join their network of inspirational organisations.
+We are delighted to have been awarded a grant by the prestigious The Mercers’ Charitable Foundation and join a cohort of inspirational organisations focusing on literacy in London.
 This grant is absolutely crucial in our mission to help as many young people as possible tell their stories.

 More information about their work and the other projects they fund can be found here.